ggranath/cimesr/README.md

 Version: 0.1-dev

 ##Updates
-It is now possible to extract gap size `size()` but no functions to use this data has been implemented yet.
+It is now possible to extract gap size `size()` but no functions to use this data have been implemented yet.

 ## Development